roytang/blog/content/replies/2016/03/d11py3w/index.md

 - MarioMaker
 ---

 Some of those early vine jumps were way too tight, making the first part way harder than the rest of it lol.
-Boss fight was nice.\n\nHow do you make that large fireball with wings that's followed by some smaller fireballs with wings?
+Boss fight was nice.

+How do you make that large fireball with wings that's followed by some smaller fireballs with wings?